petejonze/OpenVisSim/README.md

 # OpenVisSim: a Unity3D, data-driven sight-loss simulator, for for Virtual and Augmented Reality (VR/AR)

 ### Quick Start: Setting up
 Download the project.
-Open the demo scene "Demo1_Fove\MainScene.unity" in the Unity Editor, and run (NB: doesn't require any hardware to be connected to run).
+Open the demo scene "Demo1_Fove\MainScene.unity" in the Unity Editor, and run (NB: doesn't require any hardware to be connected, though will mirror to a Fove0 headset if connected).
 By default the mouse will be used to simulate the observer's gaze.
 Filters can be modified by toggling the post-processing effects attached to each eye.

+**Further details**
 When effects are linked, the right eye automatically copies the parameters from the left eye.
+A second demo is also included, designed to use the HTC Vive Eye with ZEDm cameras for AR.

 ### System Requirements
 **Operating system:**